Skip to main content

 Small therapy session in a bright room overlooking tropical gardens at Jintara Rehab

 Trauma therapy can support recovery, but it needs the right pace.
 If you are still stabilising, your first job is safety and steadiness.
-Then we build coping skills for sleep, cravings, and emotion regulation before deeper processing.
-This work sits inside our wider residential program.
+Inside our wider residential program, we build coping skills for sleep, cravings, and emotion regulation before any deeper processing begins.

 At Jintara, we start with grounding, daily structure, and a plan for nights.
 Some people begin trauma-focused work during their stay.
 Others do preparation work now and defer processing until mood, medication, and safety are more stable.
 This is not 'avoiding it.'
 It is careful pacing that protects sobriety and mental health.